gohugoio/hugoThemesSiteBuilder/README.md

 After making your theme available online, you can include it here by following the steps mentioned below.

-* Clone this repository
+1. Clone this repository
     ```bash
     git clone https://github.com/gohugoio/hugoThemesSiteBuilder.git
     ```
-* Add your theme's URL (e.g. `github.com/user/my-blog-theme`) in [themes.txt](https://github.com/gohugoio/hugoThemesSiteBuilder/edit/main/themes.txt) in [lexicographical order](https://en.wikipedia.org/wiki/Lexicographic_order).
+2. Add your theme's URL (e.g. `github.com/user/my-blog-theme`) in [themes.txt](https://github.com/gohugoio/hugoThemesSiteBuilder/edit/main/themes.txt) in [lexicographical order](https://en.wikipedia.org/wiki/Lexicographic_order).
-* Write a meaningful commit message (e.g. `Add theme my-blog-theme`).
+3. Write a meaningful commit message (e.g. `Add theme my-blog-theme`).
-* Create a pull request(PR) and ensure that the preview looks good.
+4. Create a pull request(PR) and ensure that deploy preview looks good.

-If the PR preview does not appear as expected after you have fixed your theme (missing thumbnail image for example), you can trigger a new preview build as follows.

-1. Amend the commit in your PR branch
-     ```bash
-     git commit --amend --no-edit
-     ```

-2. Do a force push
-     ```bash
-     git push -f
-     ```
+The deploy preview is automatically updated whenever there is a change in the PR content.
+For instance, if you pushed a commit to resolve an issue in your theme, such as a missing thumbnail image, Netlify will re-deploy the website with the updated changes from your PR.
+You can track the [deployment status](https://docs.netlify.com/site-deploys/deploy-previews/#status-and-notifications) in the Netlify comment of your PR.

-> **Note**: The [themes site](https://themes.gohugo.io/) is rebuilt on a daily basis using the list of themes present in this repository.
-Any changes made to an existing theme will be reflected on the website within 24 hours.
+> **Note**: The [themes site](https://themes.gohugo.io/) is scheduled to rebuild every day at UTC 00:00 (HH:MM).
+Any new theme addition or changes to existing theme will be reflected on the website after the next scheduled rebuild is complete.

 ## Theme configuration